RomanKue/docs-example/docs/app-dev-handbook/unity-app-yaml.md

 # Additional information

-The unity-app-*.yaml files contains also additional information about an application, which determines the behavior with regard to deployments, supported environments and also information which will appear on the UNITY application catalog etc.
+The unity-app-*.yaml files contains also additional information about an application, which determines the behavior with regard to deployments, supported environments, etc. and also information which will appear on the UNITY application catalog.

 ## Prototypes